Michelle Williams Wins First Emmy for 'Fosse/Verdon'

 During Sunday's star-studded awards show, the former Dawson's Creek star won Outstanding Lead Actress in a Limited Series or TV Movie for her portrayal of multi-talented Broadway dancer/choreographer/singer Gwen Verdon in FX's Fosse/Verdon.
 This marks Williams' first Emmy win.

 "Thank you so much ... we've worked so hard to make this TV show," she said in her acceptance speech.
-"I see this as an example of what's possible when a woman is trusted and feels safe enough to voice her needs and is respected enough to be heard."
+"I see this as an acknowledgement of what is possible when a woman is trusted to discern her own needs, feels safe enough to voice her needs and is respected enough to be heard."

 "Thank you so much to FX," she continued, "for paying me equally.
-Because they understood that when you put value into a person, it empowers that person."
+Because they understood that when you put value into a person, it empowers that person to get in touch with their own inherent value.
+And where do they put that value?
+They put it into their work.
+And so the next time a woman, and especially a woman of color — because she stands to make 52 cents on the dollar compared to her white male counterpart — tells you what she needs in order to do her job, listen to her.
+Believe her.
+Because one day she might stand in front of you and say, 'Thank you,' for allowing her to succeed because of her workplace environment, and not in spite of it."

 Back in April, ET spoke with Williams at the New York City premiere of Fosse/Verdon, where she explained what went into preparing for the role and her highly anticipated return to TV.